sea kayaking currents Saturna Island

 Saturna’s Currents Decoded

 The general direction of flood (feathered arrow) and ebb tidal streams around Saturna Island are shown in the image.
 Ebb and flood currents between Saturna and Pender Islands are generally less strong, and direction varies.
-For detailed information it is helpful to refer to the Current Atlas (Juan de Fuca Strait to Strait of Georgia) by Fisheries and Oceans.
-This spiral bound publication has 93 scenarios of current direction and rate for our wider area.
-The corresponding Murray’s Table (purchase printed or download for free (correct link when last checked September 2018)) connects each hour with the applicable page.
-Note that currents at Boat Passage and similar cannot be properly identified this way.
-Thick, fat arrows indicate strong currents of 2.5 knots and above!
+For detailed information it is helpful to refer to the Current Atlas (Juan de Fuca Strait to Strait of Georgia) by the Canadian Hydrographic Service — a free PDF available from DFO.
+The publication has 93 scenarios of current direction and flow rate for our wider area.
+The corresponding Murray’s Table (free download, available through 2030, last checked April 2026) connects each hour with an applicable page.
+Note that currents at Boat Passage and similar narrow passages cannot be properly identified this way — the Current Atlas is better suited to reading the larger patterns of tidal stream movement across the region.
+Thick, fat arrows indicate strong currents of 2.5 knots and above.
 Be very cautious in the surrounding area.

 Kayakers often travel close to shore and passing through back eddies that are circular currents running in reverse direction of the main current and are not necessarily indicated in the Current Atlas.
 I often look at bull kelp as I paddle to help me identify the direction of such currents.